Plus-2-Studios/WildOxGodotVRTemplate/scripts/README_VRIK.md

 - **Override Right Hand:** Use separate rotation and position settings for right hand

 ### Debug
-- **Show Debug:** Print bone mapping and tracking info to console
+- **Show Debug Logs:** Enable detailed debug logging to console (bone mappings, IK initialization, etc.)
-- **Debug On Button Press:** Only print debug when right thumbstick is clicked
+- **Debug On Button Press:** Only print debug info when right thumbstick is clicked
-- **Show Controller Axes:** Visualize controller coordinate axes
+- **Show Controller Axes:** Visualize controller coordinate axes (for debugging hand orientation)

 ### Bone Mappings
 The component auto-detects bone names for Mixamo skeletons.
 You can manually override these: